 These days, tourists come to visit the hill-tribe villages, learn about the local animist culture and take part in an outstanding spectacle – Pasola.

 WAINGAPU AND WAIKABUBAK

 The largest port town of Waingapu is the capital of Sumba, but it is far from a modern city.
 Pigs and poultry roam the backstreets and locals still walk barefoot, just ikat, which looks more like a colourful towel to the Westerners, wrapped around their waists and heads.
 There is no need to rush on this island; just relax and go with the flow.

-Waitabubak is the second most important town.
+Waikabubak is the second most important town.
 Surrounded by green meadows and forested hills, the land made home to numerous traditional tribal villages.
-Waikabubak is where you need to go to uncover the secrets of the Sumbawese civilization.
+Waikabubak is where you need to go to uncover the secrets of the Sumbanese civilization.

 THE ANIMIST CULTURE

 The local traditions and customs are the main reason to pay a visit to the mysterious countryside of Sumba.
 The villages are characteristic of huge clean houses made out of a petrified tree, from which the heads of conquered enemies once used to be proudly hung to celebrate the victory.
 Such totems are quite a spectacle.

 Death here in Sumba plays the most important role, as that is a moment when the mortal soul makes the journey into the spirit world.
 Therefore, some of the most impressive experiences on this island are graveyards and the funeral rituals and ceremonies like megalithic burials and animal sacrifices.